Unity-Technologies/sentis-samples/StarSimulationSample/README.md

 We won't get into the specifics of the equations of motion here.

-But we write them out as matrix form (2D-tensor), using Inference Engine [functional api](https://docs.unity3d.com/Packages/com.unity.ai.inference@2.2/manual/create-a-new-model.html).
+But we write them out as matrix form (2D-tensor), using Sentis [functional api](https://docs.unity3d.com/Packages/com.unity.ai.inference@2.2/manual/create-a-new-model.html).

 This allows us to define successive tensor operations in a few lines of code, defining the system of equations to compute every frame.
 We compile this set of operations to a `Model` which then can be used as usual.